DISKUTIL(8) System Manager's Manual DISKUTIL(8)

 diskutil partitionDisk disk3 MBR MS-DOS CAM1 0

-diskutil image create -s 100MiB --volumeName MyVolume /tmp/myImage.dmg
+diskutil image create blank -s 100MiB --volumeName MyVolume /tmp/myImage.dmg

-Creating a disk image from an existing disk
+Create a disk image with a ULFO format from an existing disk:

 diskutil image resize --size 100G /tmp/my.dmg